bimat0206/vm-verification/product-approach/workflow-function/shared/MIGRATION-GUIDE.md

 - Updated logger to use standardized shared logger
 - Updated S3 and DynamoDB utilities to use shared implementations
 - Added schema version handling with shared schema package
+- Implemented template loader for prompt generation (if applicable)
 ```

 ## Testing Your Migration